How to Make Baby Laugh for the First Time (10 Foolproof Tricks)

 Frequently Asked Questions

-When do babies typically laugh for the first time?
+When do babies first laugh?

-Why is my baby not laughing yet?
+Why has my baby not laughed?

 Can I make my newborn laugh?